-The Student Council is the representative body of the students at AUC.
-The Student Council consists of five members elected by the students annually in May.
+The AUC Student Council is the official representative body of students at AUC.

 The job of the AUC Student Council is to represent the interests of all students regarding various aspects of student life at AUC, including academics and student well-being.
 By doing so, they act as a bridge between the AUC student community, AUC management, faculty and external parties such as the UvA, VU and DUWO.